SleepLuvr/SleepLuvr/README.md

 Focus on the present, Bringing up the past just to attract haters for me?
 Thanks! but I don't need it~❤️‍🔥❤️‍🔥❤️‍🔥❤️‍🔥🤑🤑🤑🥶🥶

 Ok, And don't drag her into this, ok?
 That's amazing, Even my friends don't like your attitude.
 Do you really think you haven't done anything wrong, huhh?
-The joke was so excessive that it made people uncomfortable, So when someone else points it out, you get angry and walk away? omg~ Many of my friends don't even like you, haiz~ And don't try to cause trouble, make things worse, or turn it into a big problem, nobody will bother you then 🤡
+The joke was so ridiculous that she was annoyed by it.
+So when someone else points it out, you get angry and walk away? omg~ Many of my friends don't even like you, haiz~ And don't try to cause trouble, make things worse, or turn it into a big problem, nobody will bother you then 🤡

 At least I care more, am happier, and respect my friends' feelings than you do now~😘

 Who they hang out with is their business, why are you interfering?
-I didn't do anything to them, they like me, and I like them too.
+I didn't do anything to them, they are fond of me, and I am fond of them too.
 Are you forbidding us from being friends?
 As long as I don't treat them badly, that's fine? what's wrong with that?🤑😍

 <img src="36388eb93554088d10910a8dbe5fcb13.jpg" width="300">